Elf trains local volunteers to support patients and their families out in the local community.

-ELF@Home volunteers are there when the road ahead is tough to help with the practical and emotional elements of dealing with blood cancers.
-They often uncover ‘hidden’ issues which they help to resolve – simple things like sorting dental appointments, arranging assisted refuse collections or helping with the weekly shop.
+Elf@Home volunteers will be alongside you when the road ahead is tough, helping with both the practical and the emotional elements of living with blood cancer.
+They can also help with ‘hidden’ problems – those small but important things like arranging dental appointments and assisted refuse collections, or helping with the weekly shop.

 Our volunteers offer advice, friendship and practical help, improving your wellbeing and connecting you with a whole range of services on what can be a very traumatic journey.